 - a jersey or shirt,

-- $\bullet\,$ shorts if thermal undershorts are worn, they are of the same main color as the shorts,
+- shorts if thermal undershorts are worn, they are of the same main color as the shorts,

 - stockings,

 - shin-guards,

-- \bullet footwear.
+$\bullet\,$ footwear.

-R oboCup RoboCup Changes and Comments RC-4.2.0: The size of each robot player must obey the following constraints: Robot Size 1.
-Each robot must possess a configuration of itself and its actuators, where the projection of the robot's shape onto the floor fits into a square of size at least $30 \mathrm{cm} \times 30 \mathrm{cm}$ and at most $52 \mathrm{cm} \times 52 \mathrm{cm}$.
-2. The usual field player has to keep at any time the size limit of 52cm \times 52cm.
+RoboCup RoboCup Changes and Comments RC-4.2.0: The size of each robot player must obey the following constraints: Robot Size 1.
+Each robot must possess a configuration of itself and its actuators, where the projection of the robot's shape onto the floor fits into a square of size at least $30 \text{cm} \times 30 \text{cm}$ and at most $52 \text{cm} \times 52 \text{cm}$ .
+2. The usual field player has to keep at any time the size limit of 52cm $\times$ 52cm.
 3. The goalie is allowed to increase his size instantaneously (at most 1 second) up to 60cm × 60cm width or 90cm height if the goal is endangered by an approaching ball.
 The goalie resolves on this situation by itself, but he is only allowed to increase his size again after a pause of 4 seconds and having completely reduced his size to the normal state before the increase.
 Additionally, it is only allowed to increase its size instantaneously in one direction (left, right or upwards).
 4. The robot's height must be at least 40 cm and at most 80 cm (exception goalie: 90 cm during extended phase).
 5. The field players may never exceed the 80 cm height limit.
 6. Above the height of 60cm measured from the ground, all the elements of the robots (with the exception of the goalie) must fit within a cylinder with a diameter of 25cm.
 7. The size of the robots will be checked before the tournament by the TC.
 If a robot doesn't match the described limits it will be excluded from the competition.
 RC-4.2.1: Robot Shape Any shape is allowed as long as the size restrictions are not violated.
 Robots may exhibit concavities in their shape or may dynamically change shape, provided that the Laws concerning "Fouls and Misconduct" (FIFA LAW 12) are not violated.
-RC-4.2.2: The maximum weight of a robot is 40 kg.
-Robot Weight RC-4.2.3: The base color of a robot's body must be black.
-Robot Colours The paint or used material must be matte in order to minimize reflectivity.
+RC-4.2.2: Robot Weight The maximum weight of a robot is 40 kg.
+RC-4.2.3: Robot Colours The base color of a robot's body must be black.The paint or used material must be matte in order to minimize reflectivity.
 Note 1: This law does not mean that your robot must be completely black; for example, one cannot paint the lens of a camera.
 However, every team is expected to try hard to hide non-black parts of the robot as much as possible, especially parts that have colors used for the ball or the field of play.
 Note 2: Teams should avoid using any kind of shiny material for robot surfaces.
 The league committee may exclude robots that do not conform with colouring laws.
 RC-4.2.4: Robot Markers A robot must have markings in order to be recognized by other robots and to be distinguished by the referee.
 Each robot must carry color markers, number markers, and top markers.
-Robots not carrying all markers are not eligible to play.
+Robots not carrying all markers are not eligible to play .
+In order to avoid sensor interference, these markers must be passive (for example, LEDs or other types of screens are not allowed)